Mexico at London 2012 part 2: Aida Roman wins silver – and changes the sport

 But how did it happen?
 “There are now girls in the national team who say to us; ‘when I was 8, 10 years old, I saw you, I fell in love’.” says Roman.

 “We broke the paradigm.
 People said “how is it possible that Mexicans, Latinas were able to get there?
 Each one of us had their own school.
-Mariana came partly from the Chinese school, Alejandra came from Miguel's school and I came partly from the Korean school.
+Mariana came partly from the Chinese school, Alejandra came from Miguel Flores's school and I came partly from the Korean school.
 The knowledge, experience, aspiration, desire and wishes came together.”

 “It wasn't exclusive to the women's team.
 The magic wand did not just appear in women’s archery.
 It was an accumulation of work, a joint effort.
 We were also competing against the men.
 The level was high.”